MTG/freesound/_docs/api/source/resources.rst

 Each sound entry either under "pending_processing" or "pending_moderation" fields consists of a minimal set of information about that sound including the ``id``, ``name``, ``tags``, ``description``, ``created`` and ``license`` fields that you would find in a :ref:`sound-instance-response`.

+Sounds under "pending_processing" contain an extra ``processing_state`` field that indicates the status of the sound in the processing step.
+Processing is done automatically in Freesound right after sounds are described, and it normally takes less than a minute.
+Therefore, you should normally see that the list of sounds under "pending_processing" is empty.
+However, if there are errors during processing, uploaded sounds will remain in this category exhibiting a ``processing_state`` equal to ``Failed``.

 Sounds under "pending_moderation" also contain an extra ``images`` field containing the uris of the waveform and spectrogram images of the sound as described in :ref:`sound-instance-response`.

-Processing is done automatically in Freesound right after sounds are described, and it normally takes less than a minute.
-Therefore, you should normally see that the list of sounds under "sounds pending processing" is empty.

 Examples